akash-network/docs/guides/provider.md

 #### Known issues

-When the above example is followed, Kubespray uses Calico for the networking of Kubernetes.It is an extremely common error to have Kubespray fail on a step where a script named `calioctl.sh` is being run.
+When the above example is followed, Kubespray uses Calico for the networking of Kubernetes.
+It is an extremely common error to have Kubespray fail on a step where a script named `calioctl.sh` is being run.
 This appears to be a bug in Kubespray.
 The only solution known at this time is to wait around 3 minutes then rerun Kubespray.
 On the second run, Kubespray complete successfully.

 #### Dense Provider considerations

 Kubernetes uses a networking model that assigns a single IP address to each deployed pod.
 Each node in a Kubernetes cluster has a range of IP addresses available to it.
 This means that there is a limit to the number of pods that can be hosted on a single node.

 For providers with small nodes, this pods per node limit is not a concern.
-For providers running nodes with dense compute configurations \(for example, multisocket CPU servers\) this can become a limiting factor to utilization of the node.
+For providers running nodes with dense compute configurations \(for example, multi-core CPU servers\) this can become a limiting factor to utilization of the node.

 To increase the pods per node limit, 3 steps need to be taken: